 History of the Astrological Association

-Throughout the sixties and seventies the AA pursued this triple track programme, encouraging philosophical depth, psychological understanding and scientific research.
-Charles Harvey took over from John Addey as President in 1972 and did much to carry the AA's message around the world.
-In particular, Charles presided over the first 'Kepler Day' conference on astrological research, which was held at London University's Institute for Psychiatry in 1979.
+Toward the end of its first year, its Astrological Journal was launched.
+It has been a regular quarterly, and then bi-monthly, publication ever since.
+Throughout the sixties and seventies the AA pursued its triple-track programme, encouraging philosophical depth, psychological understanding and scientific research.
+Charles Harvey took over from John Addey as President in 1972 and did much to carry the AA’s message around the world.
+In particular, Charles presided over the first ‘Kepler Day’ Conference on astrological research, which was held at London University’s Institute for Psychiatry in 1979.